chiyuzhang94/UBCNLP-MADAR_2019/README.md

 Data Augmentation by Semi-supervised training

-`test_results_sample.tsv` is a input sample which include the logit of all unlabelled samples.
+`test_results_sample.tsv` is a input sample which includes the logit of all unlabelled samples from the model by supervied training.

 ```
 @inproceedings{zhang2019no,